-Holy crap they were all around me but one of the faces I did find strangely familiar… that face I did find positively and horrifying familiar… and then I heard the familiar voice of the senior cadre Sergeant as he shined a red light in my face:
+Holy crap, they were all around me, but one of the faces I did find strangely familiar… positively and horrifying familiar… and then I heard the familiar voice of the senior cadre sergeant as he shined a red light in my face:

 Could it be?
 Had it truly been so?
 Indeed I had thrashed my way back toward my lost patrol and halted right in the smack of dab back into my patrol held up in their assault position.
 From their perspective they had witnessed some guy run up into their midst and fire three rounds into the air.

 The cadre hated my explanation.
 I hated it too.
 I could not make the raid with my patrol since I had no gas mask.
 More over, the enemy was already firing at us from their fenced-in compound due to the compromise of my rifle shots:

 “Oh, my God…” I thought.
 “When it rains, it pours!”